LordSimal/cakephp-sentry/README.md

 CakePHP integration for Sentry.

-ℹ️ This is a refactored version of https://github.com/Connehito/cake-sentry to remove deprecation warnings introduced in CakePHP 4.4 ℹ️
+ℹ️ This is a refactored version of https://github.com/Connehito/cake-sentry to remove deprecation warnings introduced in CakePHP 4.4

+ℹ️ If you are using CakePHP 3.x or 4.0 - 4.3 please use the plugin from Connehito linked above

 ## Requirements
 - PHP 7.4+ / PHP 8.0+